-So great was the outcry against Caccese that his superior, Suffolk County District Attorney James Catterson, conducted a year-long investigation of the affair.
+So great was the outcry against Caccese, who is Italian, that his superior, Suffolk County District Attorney James Catterson conducted a year-long investigation of the affair.
 The claim against Caccese apparently proved to be a fabrication.
 According to Catterson,

-"I find not one of many allegations concerning improper remarks or behavior...to be substantiated...I am unable to substantiate one instance of anti-Semitic comment or behavior on the part of Assistant District Attorney Caccese."
+"I find not one of many allegations concerning improper remarks or behavior...to be substantiated.
+I am unable to substantiate one instance of anti-Semitic comment or behavior on the part of Assistant District Attorney Caccese."31